HartmutSeitter/dhbw-iot-loraWan-starter/README.md

 # dhbw-iot-loraWan-starter
 DHBW IoT Lab starter package LoRaWAN with esp32

-Modifiy the loraWan.cpp file - define the APPEUI Key, DEVEUI Key and APPKEY according YOUR TTU settings (member DEVEUI and APPEUI in LSB Format!!
+Modifiy the loraWan.cpp file - define the APPEUI Key, DEVEUI Key and APPKEY according YOUR TTU settings (remember define DEVEUI in LSB Format and APPKEY in MSB Format!!)

 in platformo.io - select the board you are using!